jMacProd/Dynamic-Visualisation-using-D3/README.md

 # D3-challenge
 * Building a scatterplot chart with D3 to visualise health risk trends.
-* The dataset is based on the 2014 American Community Survey (ACS) 1-year estimates affrefated by state.
+* The dataset is based on the 2014 American Community Survey (ACS) 1-year estimates aggregated by state.
-* DIfferent criteria can be selected from the multi-layered X and Y axes (ie Income vs Healthcare or Age vs Obesity).
+* Different criteria can be selected from the multi-layered X and Y axes (ie Income vs Healthcare or Age vs Obesity).
 * Detail of the criteria selected can be revealed by hovering over individual points.

 ## Link to site: